 integrated into the Opera translation infrastructure.

-- If there were new languages added, the according JS file needs to be added
+- If there were new languages added, the language code must be added

 To submit new strings to translators you need to make a diff between

 strings used in dragonfly and the strings that exist in the english.db

 file.
 This is done with the stringdiff.py script in the tools